Irenejoycem/Pewlett-Hackard-Analysis/README.md

 ![summary_eligibility.png](summary_eligibility.png)

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 Based on the percentage alone, there doesn't seem to be enough retiring employees that are capable of mentoring the next generation.

 I did a query to see how many eligible mentors are in each department: